 I began my career as a community worker in the 1980s, supporting inner-city neighbourhoods in Bristol.
 I have been involved in community development ever since, and active in the national network, the Community Deveopment Exchange that supported practitioners and activists.
-I have been a Big Local 'rep' from the beginning of the programme (2012) and have worked with four areas in the north west to prepare their community plan.
+I was a Big Local 'rep' from the beginning of the programme (2012) until March 2019.
+I worked with four areas in the north west to prepare their community plan.
 I have become a Plan assessor and also worked in two areas to help 'trouble shoot' local difficulties.

 I have always enjoyed helping people to learn through reflection, peer-led discussions and developing theory that aims to makes sense of practice and experience.
 I am an experienced trainer, both through facilitating bespoke workshops or on professionally accredited training courses.

 2015 - workshop for Big Local areas to consider informal ways of working with communities

 2015 - session for BL reps on 'maintaining resident involvement' using community engagement

 2014 - 3 day residential course at Austria's Institute for adult education on community-led action research

 2014 - workshop on diversity and inclusion for Dewsbury Moor Big Local Partnership

 2014 - 3 parallel workshops for BL areas looking at the roles and responbilities of residents, workers and Partnership chairs.